edufford/CarND-Behavioral-Cloning-P3/writeup_P3.md

 For this project, I wanted to focus on how to generate good quality training data for the neural network to be able to clone driving behavior, so I did not focus much on optimizing the model architecture.

 I used Keras to make a sequential model with similar layers to the NVIDIA model in the Apr 25, 2016 paper "[End to End Learning for Self-Driving Cars](https://arxiv.org/pdf/1604.07316v1.pdf)", because this model has already been shown to be able to control steering angles while adapting to various driving environments.
-The input image size of the NVIDIA model was 66 x 200, and the Udacity simulator's generated image size is 160 x 320 so with some cropping it should be similar enough to use this model's architecture.
+The input image size of the NVIDIA model is 66 x 200, and the Udacity simulator's generated image size is 160 x 320 so with some cropping it should be similar enough to use this model's architecture.

 <img src="./writeup_images/Nvidia_architecture.jpg" width="500">

 *Source: NVIDIA paper "End to End Learning for Self-Driving Cars"*

 #### 2. Attempts to reduce overfitting in the model